Note: Make sure you use Google Chrome or Firefox during installation.

 Now you can paste your copied source code to the Signature text.

 Go to the main view of Thunderbird and click Write to create a new email message.

-Important note: When you compose a new message, it has many red lines around the layout of the signature, like on the screenshot above.
+Important note: When you compose a new message, it has many red lines around the layout of the signature, like in the screenshot above.
 That's okay.
-Thunderbird adds these red borders to show you HTML tables and cells on which the signature was constructed.
+Thunderbird adds these red borders to show you HTML tables and cells on which the signature is constructed.
 The Table itself does not have any pixel border size, so you would not see the Table's construction.
 However, those are not part of the HTML and should not appear in the sent/received message.
 Please check the guide.
 Thunderbird has red borders inside and around the signature for more information.